swina/nuxpresso-docs/src/guide/deploy.md

 # Deployment

-To publish your website you need to deploy **nuxpresso** (nuxpresso-nuxt) static site generator and **Strapi CMS**
+## Full static

+> Default configuration doesn't require any server deployment since it generates a **full static** website
+> You just need to deploy the *./dist* folder to your hosting provider

-## nuxpresso
+### nuxpresso

-nuxpresso is the static site generator that will run your website.

-Create a repo of your nuxpresso installation.
+1. Create a repo of your nuxpresso installation.

-When you have created your website in the local development run the generate command
+2. run the generate command

 ```
 /nuxpresso/nuxpresso-nuxt $ yarn generate